Viktor Yerofeyev: Career, 1975–2022

-Victor Erofeyev resided in Moscow until 2022 and frequently appeared on Russian television, where he had his own program on the TV channel «Kultura» ("culture"); he was also a continual guest on a Radio Liberty, Moscow.
+He resided in Moscow until 2022 and frequently appeared on Russian television, where he had his own program on the TV channel «Kultura» ("culture"); he was also a regular guest on Radio Liberty, Moscow.

+Exile, 2022–present

 Following the Russian invasion of Ukraine in 2022 he and his family fled Russia to settle in Germany.

+In the media

-Alfred Schnittke's opera Life with an Idiot is based on Erofeyev‘s story of the same name, which he made into a libretto for the composer.
+Alfred Schnittke's opera Life with an Idiot is based on Erofeyev‘s 1980 story of the same name, which he made into a libretto for the composer.